Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Introduction

+In the present study, for modeling the forward operator based on the ray approximation, the Green's functions are approximated along rays initialized at the emitters and intercepted by the receivers after traversing the medium, referred to as linked rays.
+While the phase and absorption-related components of the amplitude decay are approximated along the linked rays, evaluating the geometrical spreading contribution requires computation of the ray Jacobian, which traditionally involves tracing an auxiliary ray for each linked ray.
+In \cite{Javaherian2}, the auxiliary rays are traced independently of the linked rays by introducing small perturbations to the initial angles of the linked rays.
+In contrast, this study introduces a paraxial ray-tracing system, where a paraxial ray is traced simultaneously with the linked ray.
+This approach enhances both efficiency and stability in computing the rays' Jacobian.

-The UST inversion approach proposed in \cite{Javaherian2} fits into a class of linearised inversion approaches, known as ray-born migration/inversion, in the context of inverse seismic theory \cite{Thierry,Jin,Lambare1,Lambare2}.
-In \cite{Javaherian2}, the objective function is discretised in the frequency domain, and is linearised and minimised over the frequency range covered by ultrasound transducers.
-This is done by dividing the frequency range into a number of frequency intervals, each including a fixed number, here 2, of the discretised frequencies, and performing the minimisation sequentially from low to high frequency sets such that the solution of the linearised subproblem associated with each frequency set is used as an initial guess for the linearised subproblem corresponding to the next frequency set.
-Because reconstructing acoustic parameters from ultrasound data is a nonlinear inverse problem, minimising objective function from low to high frequencies helps avoiding getting stuck in the local minima \cite{Sandhu,Wiskin2,Fauk}.
+The QUT inversion approaches proposed in \cite{Javaherian2} and extended in this study belong to the class of linearized inversion techniques known as ray-Born migration/inversion in inverse seismic theory \cite{Thierry, Jin, Lambare1, Lambare2}.
+In \cite{Javaherian2}, the objective function is discretized in the frequency domain, linearized, and sequentially minimized over the frequency range covered by the ultrasound transducers.
+The range is divided into intervals, each containing a fixed number of discretized frequencies, typically two (chosen heuristically).
+Minimization proceeds sequentially, starting with the low-frequency intervals.
+The solution from each frequency subproblem serves as the initial guess for the next frequency set.
+Since reconstructing acoustic parameters from ultrasound data is a nonlinear inverse problem, minimizing the objective function from low to high frequencies helps avoid convergence to local minima \cite{Sandhu, Wiskin2,Fauk}.